MeliodasX/dopple-drive/README.md

 * **Folder Uploads:** The UI currently does not support uploading entire folders via drag-and-drop; users must select the files within the folder.
 * **Sharing:** File and folder sharing functionality is not yet implemented.
+* **Folder Uploads:** The UI currently does not support uploading entire folders via drag-and-drop; users must select the files within the folder.
+* **No Bulk Operations:** The application does not currently support bulk actions like moving or deleting multiple items at once.
+Each operation must be performed individually.
+The only exception is the ability to upload multiple files simultaneously.
 * **Trash/Restore:** While items are soft-deleted on the backend, the UI for a "Trash" can and restoring items has not been built.